ex0dus-0x/fuzzable/README.md

 To see calls that got filtered out by __fuzzable__, set the `--list_ignored` flag:

 ```
-$ fuzzable analyze --list_ignored <TARGET>
+$ fuzzable analyze --list-ignored <TARGET>
 ```

 In Binary Ninja, you can turn this setting in `Settings > Fuzzable > List Ignored Calls`.

-In the case that __fuzzable__ falsely filters out important calls that should be analyzed, it is recommended to switching to the more comprehensive _ranking_ mode, where all calls will be considered for analysis indiscriminately.
-This can be turned on as such:
+In the case that __fuzzable__ falsely filters out important calls that should be analyzed, it is recommended to use `--include-*` arguments to include them during the run:

 ```
+# include ALL non top-level calls that were filtered out
+$ fuzzable analyze --include-nontop <TARGET>

+# include specific symbols that were filtered out
-$ fuzzable analyze --mode=rank <TARGET>
+$ fuzzable analyze --include-sym <SYM> <TARGET>
 ```

-In Binary Ninja, this is supported by selecting `Plugins > Fuzzable > Analysis Mode > Rank all Functions by Fuzzability`.
+In Binary Ninja, this is supported through `Settings > Fuzzable > Include non-top level calls` and `Symbols to Exclude`.

 ### Harness Generation